-Idris uses eager evaluation for more predictable performance, in particular because one of the longer term goals is to be able to write efficient and verified low level code such as device drivers and network thing : Int
+Idris uses eager evaluation for more predictable performance, in particular because one of the longer term goals is to be able to write efficient and verified low level code such as device drivers and network infrastructure.
+Furthermore, the Idris type system allows us to state precisely the type of each value, and therefore the run-time form of each value.
+In a lazy language, consider a value of type Int: